spatie/laravel-medialibrary/README.md

 $user->addMedia($pathToUploadedImage, 'images');
 ```

-This will generate all images specified in getImageProfileProperties and insert a record into the Media-table.
+This will generate all images specified in the imageProfiles and insert a record into the Media-table.
 The images will be placed in the path set in the publicPath in the config.